A Node-RED node to talk to the Raspiberry PI's I2C port

 Provides three nodes - one to scan connected device, one to receive messages, and one to send.

-This will scan the I2C bus for connected devices and has one in point to trigger the scan process and 2 out put points:
+This will scan the I2C bus for connected devices.
+It has one input to trigger the scan process and 2 outputs:

-- The first output point give a list of all found decives in msg.payload and will be triggered once.
+- The first output gives a list of all found devices in msg.payload and will be triggered once.

-- The second output point will be triggered for every found device the address will be in msg.payload
+- The second output will be triggered for every found device.
+The address will be in msg.payload

 This node will send a given String/array/buffer to a given device.
-The address and command can both be set in the dialog screen or dynamicly with msg.address and msg.command.
-The payload can be staticly or dynamicly (using msg.payload) set.
-This payload can be a Buffer, Array, String or Integer.
-When you use integers then the number of bytes to send is importend and can be set between 0 and 6 bytes.
+The address and command can both be set in the dialog screen or dynamically with msg.address and msg.command.
+The payload can be set statically or dynamically (using msg.payload).

-This set of nodes is using the work of kelly's I2C package to work.
-And i like to thank hem for the work he did on that package.
+The pld set of nodes did use the work of Kelly's I2C package to work.
+And I would like to thank him for the work he did on that package.
 For more info check out his github account at: https://github.com/kelly/node-i2c